kenerstad/FindYourPerson/README.md

 # Findyourperson

+## Temporary branch
+This branch is intended for bug-fixing and doing some additional work on the project before merging back into master.

 ## Instructions
 REST api that provides basic CRUD functionality for person objects.
 Designed to run alongside frontend application findyourperson-frontend: https://github.com/kenerstad/Findyourperson-FrontEnd